Cellach Cualann: Family

 His first wife was Mugain ingen Failbe of Uí Bairrche.
 Their daughter Conchenn (died 743) married Murchad mac Brain Mut (died 727), his successor as king of Leinster.
 Mugain was also the mother of his sons Fiachra and Fianamail slain in 709.

 Cellach's wife Bé Fáil, the third of four, was the daughter of Sechnassach, the High King of Ireland.
 Several of his sons died in his lifetime.
-His daughters married well.
-Muirenn (died 748) was the mother of High King Cináed mac Írgalaig and perhaps of Cináed's successor Flaithbertach mac Loingsig by a second marriage.
-Derbforgaill, wife of Fínsnechta Fledach, was probably Cellach's daughter.
+His daughter Muirenn (died 748) was the mother of High King Cináed mac Írgalaig.
 His daughter Caintigern (Saint Kentigerna) was by his fourth wife, also Caintigern, daughter of Conaing Cuirre of the Síl nÁedo Sláine.

 Of Cellach's surviving sons, Áed was killed in 719 near Fennor, County Kildare, Crimthann died in battle, "at an immature age" according to the Annals of Ulster in 726, and Eterscél in 727 fighting against Fáelán mac Murchado.
 His two grandsons Cathal and Ailill were slain in 744.